 - Show lock out failures: select this option to show a message on the sign-in page to alert end-users when they have been locked out of their account due to too many failed login attempts.

 - Send a lockout email to user: select this option to send an email to users when their account is locked due to too many failed sign-in attempts.
 You can customize the Account Locked email in Settings > Email & SMS.
 You can also insert a link in the email to let users unlock their account.
-To enable the link, open the appropriate Configure a password policy and select The user can perform self-service account unlock.
+To enable the link, open the appropriate email and select The user can perform self-service account unlock.

 - Unlock users in Okta and Active Directory: select this option to unlock user accounts in AD and Okta.